codingsapienss/todo-v1/README.md

 Netlify Deployed link - https://todoapp-v1-imprsant.netlify.app/

+This is a simple todo progressive web app made in react.
+I have used loacal-storage so your added todos will not get erased untill you delete them or clear the cache of your browser.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).